Sparpp/DarkMode/README.md

 -(Add gifs and such to illustrate these points, learn how to do this on markdown files) -Was there an easier way?
 Probably.
 But this was a great opportunity to practice some javascript/html!
 -Did you know the transformations involved in inversing these colours are irreversible?
 Try it out by flipping it back!
+-Icons were generated locally with stable diffusion methods!